We, as Americans, work too many hours. If you don’t believe so, check out the following data points that compare us to our peers around the world.

 - Cultural value of money over everything else.
 We love money, we want more of it, and we think money can buy happiness.
 And the more we work, the more we get paid.

 - It’s been drilled in our heads that we are lazy compared to emerging market counterpart workers in India, Mexico, China, and other parts of Asia.
 Who isn’t?
 And what is our mental image of the work environments in those locales?
 To validate those fears, our jobs are being outsourced to the cheap labor in those countries.
-In reality, the U.S. is still the world leader in productivity per person.
+In reality, the U.S. trails only Norway and Luxembourg (2 tiny countries) productivity per person.

 - Our legislative branch of the government (on both sides of the aisle) has been bought and as a result has shied away from passing laws that protect workers that every other industrialized nation has passed.